johncthomas/shiftES/README.md

 Files can be comma/tab separated values, or a Excel .xlsx.
 File type will be automatically detected.

-To test every sample against every other sample, with confidence intervals, use:
+To test every sample against every other sample, with 95% confidence intervals, use:
-`shift_effectsize.py shiftes_results.csv ALL ALL -o results.csv --ci`
+`shift_effectsize.py input_file_name.csv ALL ALL -o shiftes_results.csv --ci`

-Results will be saved in a table saved as `shiftes_results`.
+Results will be saved in a table saved as `shiftes_results.csv`.

+The given effect size is Ω, which ranges between -1 and +1 and is described in Wilcox's paper.
+As a guide: small 0.1; medium 0.3; large 0.4

 To use within Python `from shiftES import effectsize, effectsize_ci, difference_dist` and see inline documentation.